UID Label Requirements and Compliance: Everything to Know in 2026

 This combination creates a globally unique identifier that distinguishes each individual item from every other asset in the DoD inventory system.

-The primary purpose of UID labels is to provide the DoD with complete visibility and accountability for its property, equipment, and materials.
+The primary purpose of UID labels (also known as “IUID labels”) is to provide the DoD with complete visibility and accountability for its property, equipment, and materials.
 When scanned, a UID label’s Data Matrix barcode connects directly to the Item Unique Identification (IUID) Registry, a centralized database that stores comprehensive information about each asset including acquisition cost, current location, maintenance history, chain of custody, and operational status.

-Any supplier that wishes to do business with the U.S. government should consider these benefits and work to identify ways to enable greater integration with government systems.
+Any supplier that wishes to do business with the U.S. government should consider these benefits and work to identify ways to enable greater integration with government UID marking system.
 The UID label itself may be a critical component of military asset management, but it will be impossible to oversee a global supply infrastructure without many other connected resources.

 UID labeling requirements apply to defense contractors, subcontractors, and any organization that manufactures or delivers tangible items to the U.S. Department of Defense.
 The specific threshold requirements that trigger UID labeling obligations are clearly defined in MIL-STD-130N and related DFARS (Defense Federal Acquisition Regulation Supplement) clauses.